PoolGallez/SeaSegmentation/README.md

       }
       return output;
     }

+### What is this code achieving
+In essence the code above scans the entire result of the segmentation process (which is an image having each pixel assigned to a number corresponding to the merged intensities) and by means of an hash map it groups the pixels having the same value ( uses as the key of the map the value of the pixels, if two or more pixels have the same value they will be concatenated in the same list).
+Finally the hash map is traversed to create the binary mask for each segment, it might seem laborious, maybe it could be improved, but it does the job.

 ### Bag of Visual Words
 Once that the individual segment masks are extracted, we can classify each segment by using a Bag Of Visual Words approach which performs classification by obtaining an histogram representation of the SIFT features extracted in each individual segment.
 In particular, for the dictionary it has been used the K-Means clustering algorithm with 200 clusters, and for the classification an SVM linear classifiers (as SIFT descriptors lie in a 128th dimentional space, it shouldn't be a problem to find a separating hyperplane).

+Dataset Used to identify the Sea: MASATI.

 ![Semantic Segmentation Result](https://github.com/PoolGallez/SeaSegmentation/tree/main/markdown/images/20_sem_seg.png)